Unit: 416th Field Company

 Sidney died in the 45th Casualty Clearing Station, at Bailleulval, on 30 August 1918 after receiving ” Gun Shot Wounds – Chest “.
 In total he had served 2 years 264 days with the Colours, the final 1 year 164 days in France.

 He was buried in Grave III.
-C. 23., Bac-Du-Sud British Cemetery, Bailleuval, near the CCS where he died, which contains 688 Commonwealth burials of the First World War.
+C. 23., Bac-Du-Sud British Cemetery, Bailleuval, near to the CCS where he died.
+The Cemetery contains 688 Commonwealth burials of the First World War.

-Sidney is commemorated on the Grantham War Memorial and also on his parents’ grave (B. 22) in Ruskington Cemetery, Old Plot, pictured right.
-It is, of course, unlikely that he ever lived in Ruskington and his parents did only at the end of their lives.
+It is, of course, unlikely that he ever lived in Ruskington and his parents did only at the end of their lives, which would account for why his name does not appear on any of village War Memorials.

 - I am grateful to The War Graves Photographic Project for the photo of Sidney’s grave in Bac-Du-Sud British Cemetery, plus the view of the Cemetery.